ShaviyaVictor/increment_counter/README.md

 Simple increment counter app with an increment and decrement button.

 This app includes:
-- An increment button
+- A counter button component
-- A decrement button
+- A display panel component
-- Text View that gets updated when the buttons are pressed
-- Built using a simple Linear Layout
+The content of display panel will be automatically refreshed every time the counter value changes upon a click event.

 <img src="#" width="500" height="650" alt="increment_counter">